Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 Trust Administration

 We routinely advise trustees and work with them to ensure that trusts are being administered properly since they have a legal responsibility to act in the best interest of the beneficiaries.
-Matthew Karr, Esq., is a skillful trust administration attorney who acts as a trustee for clients upon their request.

 Planning for Possible Incapacity

 Most people who have recently decided to go into estate planning are very uncomfortable with this aspect of the process.
 Nonetheless, this is a significant part of planning for your future.
-No one wants to think about mortality or incapacity, but one is inevitable and the other is possible (even if it’s only temporary).
+No one wants to think about mortality or incapacity, but one is inevitable, and the other is possible (even if it’s only temporary).

 • Health care proxy